nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

   // first get the button from the DOM const buttonElement = document.querySelector('button')

-  // with this element we can add the addEventListener fot the `click` type. buttonElement.addEventListener('click', () => {
+  // with this element we can add the addEventListener for the `click` type. buttonElement.addEventListener('click', () => {
     console.log('this message will show after click') })